SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 (phrase 6 & )

-Phrase 1 & 2 cover assess to basic services, as defined in Basic services are defined to include (SDG Indicators Metadata repository)https://unstats.un.org/sdgs/metadata/files/Metadata-01-04-01.pdf
+Phrase 1 & 2 cover access to basic services, as defined in the (SDG Indicators Metadata repository): https://unstats.un.org/sdgs/metadata/files/Metadata-01-04-01.pdf
 Drinking water services, basic sanitation services, basic hygiene facilities are covered also in SDG 6, and basic information services avr covered in SDG 9.
 For those we also inlcuded more specific terms, for the other services just the general term is included.
 For more details and more extensive search terms we refer to the respective SDG
 clean fuels (SDG 7), basic waste collection services (SDG Indicator 11.6.1), basic mobility (mostly covered SDG 11.2.1)), basic education services (mostly covered in SDG 4.1.1), basic health care (mostly covered in 3.8.1)